Thursday, July 28

 ·

 3. The Picasso moth is a nocturnal insect.
-They are usually most active during the night and rest during the day.
-They do almost all of their traveling during the nighttime hours.
+It is usually most active at night and rests during the day.
+It does almost all of its traveling at night.

-4. The Picasso moth feeds mostly on the nectar from different plants.
+4. The Picasso moth feeds mainly on the nectar from different plants.
 They are herbivores.
-Picasso moths are pollinators too.
+Picasso moths are pollinators.
 A pollinator can be any insect that carries pollen from one flower/plant to another.

 5. The Picasso moth has four wings.
 The two top wings are called the forewings, and the bottom two wings are called the hindwings.
-When the Picasso moth has its wings folded up it sort of resembles the shape of an isosceles triangle.
+When the Picasso moth's wings are folded up, they resemble the shape of an isosceles triangle.

 6. You can buy a Picasso moth sculpture on Etsy.
 They are very well-done replicas of the beautiful Picasso moth.

-7. The Baorisa hieroglyphica (Picasso moth) was described in a catalog of Asian butterflies and moths that was made by a British entomologist named Frederic Moore in 1882.
+7. The Baorisa hieroglyphica (Picasso moth) was described in a catalog of Asian butterflies and moths made by a British entomologist named Frederic Moore in 1882.

 Share a cool fact about moths with us?